The Oscars bring back red carpet glam in whites, reds, gold - WTMJ

 Amanda Seyfried chose vibrant red from Armani Prive, her hair in an Old Hollywood side-swept updo.
 It was among a slew of classic princess cuts, hers a strapless look with a plunging neckline.
 Halle Berry was a loner in mauve, unfurling her light-as-air train on the carpet with her hair in a short crop.

-New mom Emerald Fennell, best director nominee for “Promising Young Woman,” smiled bright in a flowing spring green and pink gown.
+New mom Emerald Fennell, best director nominee for “Promising Young Woman,” smiled bright in a flowing spring green and lilac gown.
 Lately, she’s been making up personas to match her outfits.
 She topped off the look with sparkly lilac eye shadow.
+Her look included all-over sequin embroidery and ruffle details.

 “So tonight I am Susan your pottery teacher who has a business opportunity for you which is absolutely not a pyramid scheme,” she said.